edukah/sublime-text-eslint/README.md

 The directory location of global `node_modules` via `npm`.
 If this is not specified, then it is expected to be on system environment variable `NODE_PATH`.

+### rulesdir

+*Default: `""`*

+The directory location of your custom rules.
+This option works same as ESLint `--rulesdir` command line option.

+Note: Currently, The multiple rules location is not supported.

+This option allows you to specify another directory from which to load rules files.
+The rules in your custom rules directory must follow the same format as bundled rules to work properly.
+For more information, see the [ESLint docs][ESLint Official Specifying rules and plugins Docs].

 Example:

 ```javascript